verkri0/Newhope-extension/README.md

 ![Build & Test](https://github.com/infor-cloud/acme-corp-extensions/workflows/Java%20CI/badge.svg?event=push)

 # Frontier XtendM3 Extensions
-A sample repository for Bright Foods XtendM3 Extensions
+A sample repository for Frontier XtendM3 Extensions

 ## Introduction
 This repository is a sample repository for Frontier XtendM3 Extensions.
 The idea is to keep all customer's extension in one repository and collaborate to create, maintain and update Extensions in a central repository and move to customer's environment when needed.